ilhamwahabi/regalion/README.md

 Reactstrap (with Bootstrap) and emotion for styling.

 Redux for state management.
-With help by redux-thunk and redux-form.
+With help by redux-thunk, redux-persist and redux-form.

 Deployed to Surge.